Brain-Modulation-Lab/bml/README.md

 * bml_neuroomega_load       - loads a NeuroOmega dataset as a struct-array of

 SIGNAL - time series manipulation functions
-* bml_envelope_binabs - Calculate envelope as maximum of abssolute value in
+* bml_envelope_binabs - Calculate envelope as maximum of absolute value in

-UTILS - miscelaneous utility functions
+UTILS - miscelLaneous utility functions
 * bml_date2sec - transforms a cell-array of date strings to seconds from
 * bml_praat    - opens FT_DATATYPE_RAWs in praat